rtzll/nextjs-pwa-push-notifications-poc/README.md

 Subscriptions are stored in Upstash Redis.
 Use the "Send Push" button in the UI to trigger a manual notification.
 When the notification is clicked, the browser will open `NEXT_PUBLIC_NOTIFICATION_URL`.

+Note: The notification will only be sent if the user has granted permission to receive notifications.